SouthbankSoftware/provendb-docker-compose/README.md

      {  w: "majority" }
  );
 ```
 The hostname must be reachable from within the docker container.
+This is where things typically go wrong:  `localhost` URIs cannot be used.

 3. Make sure that the `URI_MONGO` variable is consistent with the   `PROVENDB_USER` and `PROVENDB_PASS` and `PROVENDB_DB` settings in the various environmant files.
-Safest path is to use `pdbroot`, `click123` and `provendb`, at least for testing.
+Safest path is to use `pdbuser`, `click123` and `provendb`, at least for testing.